 This field course will focus on the evolution, anatomy, physiology, ecology, and conservation of fish.
 Considerable emphasis will be placed on identification and systematics of local species.
 Lecture and laboratory.
-Prerequisites: BIO-111 or BIO-112 an investigation of a hypothesis based topic.
-The research work is selected and carried out under the direction of the instructor.
-It involves a literature review of the area of endeavor, establishment of hypothesis, experiment design to test the hypothesis, data collection and result analysis.
-A research summary is required as the product of the research experience.
-Prerequisites: BIO-111 and CHM-112
+Prerequisites: BIO-111 or BIO-112.

 BIO-298 | Early Research Experience | 1 credit